 My father is a Fox News junkie.
 He, like so many Americans, has bought into the 24-hour news cycle hook, line, and sinker.
 He sits in front of the television all day long listening to biased pundits who shape his worldview.
 When I was growing up, I never heard him say a single word about politics.
 Now it’s all he thinks about.
-He’s a news addict, and it saddens me that his otherwise gentle demeanor has succumbed to bitterness.
+He’s a news addict, and it saddens me to see his otherwise gentle demeanor succumb to bitterness.

 I used to think that Fox News was the problem.
 After all, they ushered in an era of opinion over fact.
 Point this out to their audience and you will be labeled a communist or some other knee-jerk insult.
 But, it’s not just Fox.
 It’s everyone, at least from an American perspective.
 I tackled this subject in a previous post entitled Fake News and the Plague of Cognitive Dissonance, so I won’t rehash it.
 All you need to know is that the elimination of the Fairness Doctrine back in 1987 opened the floodgates of disinformation.